cncf/techdocs/docs/analysis/templates/analysis.md

 step of a CNCF process aimed at assisting projects with their documentation efforts.

-## Purpose
+### Purpose

 This document was written to analyze the current state of _PROJECT_ documentation.
 It aims to provide project leaders with an informed understanding of potential problems in current project documentation.
-A second document, `_PROJECT_-impementation.md`, outlines an actionable plan for improvement.
-A third document, `_PROJECT_-issues.md`, enumerates a backlog of issues to be added to the project documentation repository.
+A second [impementation] document, , outlines an actionable plan for improvement.
+A third document is an [issues list] of issues to be added to the project documentation repository.
 These issues can be taken up by contributors to improve the documentation.

 This document: